Karting European Championship: Modern KF/OK and KZ era (2007–present)

-In 2007, the primary direct-drive class became KF1 and the primary gearbox class became KZ1, as the CIK-FIA attempted to re-brand global karting.
+In 2007, the primary senior class became KF1 and the primary gearbox class became KZ1, as the CIK-FIA attempted to re-brand global karting.
 The secondary divisions KF2 and KZ2 each replaced ICA and ICC; both classes had been contested since the early 1980s.

-KF3 also succeeded Junior Intercontinental A (ICA-J) as the junior direct-drive class, later renaming to KF-J in 2013.
+KF3 also succeeded Junior Intercontinental A (ICA-J) as the junior class, later renaming to KF-J in 2013.
 In 2009, the entire podium—Nyck de Vries, Carlos Sainz Jr. and Daniil Kvyat—went on to graduate to Formula One, the only time this has happened at the European Championship.

-Between 2005 and 2008, Marco Ardigò won four consecutive direct-drive titles with Tony Kart, remaining the only driver to complete a four-peat in the European Championship as of 2024.
+Between 2005 and 2008, Marco Ardigò won four consecutive senior titles with Tony Kart, remaining the only driver to complete a four-peat in the European Championship as of 2024.
 Ardigò is the only driver to have won five European Championships, adding a fifth title in KZ in 2016.

-In 2013, Max Verstappen won both the KF and KZ European Championships with CRG, becoming the first—and to this date, only—driver to have won direct-drive and gearbox titles in the same season.
+In 2013, Max Verstappen won both the KF and KZ European Championships with CRG, becoming the first—and to this date, only—driver to have won senior and gearbox titles in the same season.

-KF2 became the primary direct-drive category in 2010, replacing KF1—known as Super KF in 2009—and ending 28 seasons of secondary direct-drive classes being held at the European Championship.
-After nine seasons of KF regulations in the direct-drive category, the CIK-FIA shifted towards Original Kart (OK) regulations from 2016 onwards.
+KF2 became the primary senior category in 2010, replacing KF1—known as Super KF in 2009—and ending 28 seasons of secondary senior classes being held at the European Championship.
+After nine seasons of KF regulations in the senior category, the CIK-FIA shifted towards Original Kart (OK) regulations from 2016 onwards.

 In 2017, Spanish-born Moroccan driver Sami Taoufik became the first non-European champion in a primary class, winning the OK European Championship with FA Kart.

 The 2020 Superkart European Championship, originally scheduled to be hosted at Le Mans–Bugatti, was cancelled amidst the COVID-19 pandemic in Europe, ending its 18-year tenure under the CIK-FIA banner.

-In 2020 and 2021, aged 14 and 15, Andrea Kimi Antonelli won back-to-back OK European Championships, becoming the youngest driver to win multiple primary direct-drive European titles.
+In 2020 and 2021, aged 14 and 15, Andrea Kimi Antonelli won back-to-back OK European Championships, becoming the youngest driver to win multiple primary senior European titles.

 The KZ2-Masters class debuted at the 2024 KZ European Championship as a senior gearbox division, limited to drivers aged 35 and above.
 Italian driver Riccardo Nalon won its inaugural edition, driving for Parolin.

 Format

-The direct-drive and gearbox European Championships are contended on separate dates at various kart circuits across Europe.
+The senior, junior, and gearbox European Championships are contended on separate dates at various kart circuits across Europe.